Gastrointestinal stromal tumours (GISTs)

 GIST Support UK

-GIST support UK is a subgroup of the charity Sarcoma UK.
-Offers a support network on its website, an online discussion forum and two meetings a year for patients with GIST and their families.
+GIST support UK offers a support network on its website, an online discussion forum and two meetings a year for patients with GIST and their families.

 This information has been compiled using information from a number of reliable sources, including: